-Trump Bans U.S. Funding For Groups That Promote Abortion Overseas
+Trump Bans U.S. Funding For Groups That 'Promote' Abortion Overseas

 How much aid money is at stake?

 As of this writing, the full implications are not clear.
-The U.S. spends more than 10 billion dollars annually on global health — including $607.5 million specifically on reproductive health.
-And it remains to be seen how much of that goes to groups that currently provide or "promote" abortion as defined by the policy — and that would opt to give up U.S. aid dollars rather than falling in line.
+The U.S. spends more than $10 billion annually on global health — including $607.5 million specifically on reproductive health.
+And it remains to be seen how much of that goes to groups that currently provide or promote abortion as defined by the policy — and that would opt to give up U.S. aid dollars rather than falling in line.

 But opponents of the policy are already warning that many groups will be forced to give up their funding.
-Adrienne Lee, a spokeswoman for abortion rights advocacy group PAI, says there would be "devastating" consequences for the impoverished women for whom they provide a whole range of health services, including many unrelated to abortion, such as access to contraception.
+Adrienne Lee, a spokeswoman for abortion rights advocacy group PAI, says there would be "devastating" consequences for the impoverished women for whom these groups provide a whole range of health services, including many unrelated to abortion, such as access to contraception.

 If the consequences to the people they serve are so severe, why wouldn't these groups just agree to the terms of the policy and keep their funding?

 Here's what Allison Marshall, director of advocacy for International Planned Parenthood, one of the largest recipients of U.S. reproductive health aid, has told NPR.
-She says that even though the group stands to lose about $100 million over a two-to-three-year period, complying with the policy would compromise the care they can offer.
+She says that even though the group stands to lose about $100 million over a two- to three-year period, complying with the policy would compromise the care it can offer.

 "We'd have to stop telling women and girls when they came into our clinic what their options are," she says.
 "And we can't do that."